aksommerville/fullmoon4/README.md

 ### TODO: Critical bugs, roughly sorted by effort

-- [ ] Settings: Can get "scaler=''" by pressing Left.
+- [x] Settings: Can get "scaler=''" by pressing Left.
-- [ ] "R" chalk, allow negative slope.
+- [x] "R" chalk, allow negative slope.
-- [ ] "R" chalk: Accept narrow top bubble.
+- [x] "R" chalk: Accept narrow top bubble.
-- [ ] Mu block: (A) and (B) directions must be different!
+- [x] Mu block: (A) and (B) directions must be different!
 As is you can tickle 5 times in one direction.
-- [ ] Make the farmer emerge faster.
+- [x] Make the farmer emerge faster.
 Should be hard not to see him.
-- [ ] credits: Sound effect on delivering the winter clothes
+- [x] credits: Sound effect on delivering the winter clothes
-- [ ] Free seeds at Dot's house.
+- [x] Free seeds at Dot's house.
+- - Not at Dot's, it's too easy to saturate your inventory.
+Put by the Rabbit, with a pull-block or something to slow it down.
-- [ ] treadle-driven firenozzles, can we ensure they bump back to the OFF state instantly when re-entering the map? (eg 2 screens south of home)
+- [x] treadle-driven firenozzles, can we ensure they bump back to the OFF state instantly when re-entering the map? (eg 2 screens south of home)
-- [ ] Music teacher: Engage from anywhere, not just right in front of me.
+- [x] Music teacher: Engage from anywhere, not just right in front of me.
-- [ ] Snow: Interior corners missing one pixel of outline.
+- [x] Snow: Interior corners missing one pixel of outline.
-- [ ] Music shop: Couple wrong tiles in the wall.
+- [x] Music shop: Couple wrong tiles in the wall.
-- [ ] Castle pumpkin icon, make more legible.
+- [x] Castle pumpkin icon, make more legible.
 - [ ] Speed up the velocity envelope's release a little?
 - [ ] Violin is still too unforgiving.
 Rewrite songs with only 2 beats/measure. (ie every metronome click)
 - [ ] Can push alphablock via intermediate pushblock.